-Many people prefer to set up their own washing line by using galvanised steel posts.
+Many people prefer to hang their clothes lines using galvanised steel washing line posts.

 In this article, we'll discuss how you can put up your own line quickly and easily.
-You'll find a couple of methods for doing this, a variety of different steel washing line posts and other supplies you may need.
+You'll find a couple of methods for doing this, a variety of different steel posts and the other supplies you may need.

 Steel Washing Line Posts & Accessories